 The Sidekicks Bio

-Formed in Cleveland, Ohio in 2006, The Sidekicks paid their dues according to the old-fashion punk rock model—by playing lots and lots of shows, sleeping on floors, and generally devoting themselves to recording and touring at the expense of any other kind of life.
+Not that the band shows any signs of stopping anytime soon.
+Formed in Cleveland, Ohio in 2006, The Sidekicks learned their chops via the old punk rock finishing school—by playing lots and lots of shows, sleeping on floors, and generally devoting themselves to recording and touring at the expense of any other kind of life.
 The bands earliest recorded efforts—2007’s So Long, Soggy Dog and 2009’s Weight of Air—reflected this.
 By the time they released 2012’s Awkward Breeds, the romance of punk rock was beginning to wane and the influence of pop music began to creep in.
-“To me the appeal of punk rock was that there weren’t any rules,” says Ciolek.
-“Now the word “punk” has changed so much.
-I still like the whole spirit of punk rock, but it’s crazy to spend so many years on the road playing with so many bands that all sound exactly the same, like they are all working within this very rigid formula.
-A lot of our music now feels like a reaction to that, to having been around that for so many years.
-This record was really about trying to get away from that punk format, even though I have a lot of respect for that music.”
+This transition was fully realized on 2015’s <>Runners in the Nerved World, a Phil Ek-produced stunner that not only would showcase the band’s tightly honed pop sensibilities, but would keep them on the road for the better part of the next two years.